sprkl-dev/sprkl-action/README.md

         with:
           token: ${{ secrets.SPRKL_GITHUB_ACTIONS_TOKEN }}
 ```

-**Note**: Since Sprkl analyzes your git history during the workflow, make sure to include it in your action by setting `fetch-depth: 0` under [actions/checkout](https://github.com/actions/checkout):
+Since Sprkl analyzes your git history ([Why?](https://docs.sprkl.dev/documentations/concepts)) during the workflow, so make sure to include it in your action by setting `fetch-depth: 0` in [actions/checkout](https://github.com/actions/checkout):
 ```yaml
       - uses: actions/checkout@v3
         with: